 Test your accessibility knowledge while hearing first-hand accounts of people who have come together at the Brooklyn Botanic Garden (BBG) to create more inclusive experiences for visitors.
 Join advisors, consultants, and staff from BBG, to learn about practical steps that public gardens can take to welcome people with disabilities.
 Through a trivia game format with interview segments, this workshop will highlight case studies from BBG’s multi-year effort that has engaged disability advocates and advisors in the development of staff training workshops, accessible wayfinding tools, resources, and more.
 At the end of the workshop, participants will reflect on and share their efforts to advance disability inclusion at gardens across the country.

-ASL interpretation will be provided by Cathleen Markland and Sandra Romero-Cañas.
+ASL interpretation provided by Cathleen Markland and Sandra Romero-Cañas.

 Kate Fermoile, Director of Interpretation and Exhibitions at the Brooklyn Botanic Garden has worked for over 20 years in NYC cultural organizations creating interactive exhibitions and programs for visitors of all abilities.
 At the Garden she tells stories about the plants and gardens through signage and a tour program.
 Along with talented colleagues, she oversees the Expanding BBG’s Welcome Program.
 She previously served as the VP for Exhibits and Education at the Brooklyn Historical Society and as the Director of Education at the Tenement Museum where in 1996, she started the museum’s first Access Department.